-Prostitution is illegal in all states of the United States except for Nevada, where it is legal in brothels in a few counties.
+Prostitution is illegal in all states of the United States except for Nevada where brothels are legal in a few counties under certain restrictions.

-Nevada is the only state to allow legal prostitution, but with restrictions.
-It is the only state to have a legal brothel in the USA.
+Nevada is the only state to have a legal brothel in the US.

-From 1980 to 2009, prostitution was legal in Rhode Island, but only because there was no concrete definition of the act, so prostitution laws didn’t apply.
+From 1980 to 2009, prostitution was legal in Rhode Island.
+This was because there was no agreed upon definition of the act, so prostitution laws didn’t apply.

-In 2020, elected officials in New York created bills to support legalized prostitution in the state, but no widespread support arose.
+In 2020, elected officials in New York created bills to support legalized prostitution in the state, but no widespread support arose and therefore they weren’t passed.

 Nevada Laws on Legal Prostitution